Charles F. Seabrook: Personal life

 Seabrook married Norma Dale Ivins on November 22, 1905.
 He and his wife had three sons: Belford, Charles Courtney, and John "Jack" Martin.
 Belford Seabrook was in charge of the engineering and construction of new Seabrook Farms plants.
 Charles Courtney Seabrook was born in 1909 and died in Woodstown, New Jersey while visiting a friend's house on October 4, 2003.
 He was in charge of sales.
 Jack earned a degree in chemical engineering at Princeton University and started working as a general manager at Seabrook Farms after graduation.
-Jack was nicknamed the "Spinach King" for his work at Seabrook Farms.
+Jack was nicknamed the "Spinach King" for his work at Seabrook Farms, and became the president of Seabrook Farms in 1954.

 On 3 October 1941, Seabrook had a stroke.
 He continued to have health problems into the 1950s until his death in 1964.

 Honors and awards

-The town of Seabrook, New Jersey is named after him.
+The town of Seabrook, New Jersey, is named after him.
 The town has a Pre-K to 3rd grade elementary school named after him called the Charles F. Seabrook School.
 The town also has the Seabrook Educational and Cultural Center (SECC), a museum that houses historical information about the community that was created in Seabrook in 1994.
 The museum was founded by Japanese Americans whose families had moved to South Jersey to work in Seabrook Farms.

 The Princeton Theological Seminary houses "The Charles F. Seabrook Manuscript Collection".
 It was established in 1996 from donations made by John Seabrook, one of Charles Seabrook's son.
-The seminary also created the C.F.
-Seabrook Director of Music and Lecturer in Church Music position in his honor.
+The seminary also created the C. F. Seabrook Director of Music and Lecturer in Church Music position in his honor.